 - Form data (the actual form objects are synchronized)

 - Message board messages (message board objects are synchronized)

 - Personal messages

-- Sites (the global objects holding the metadata and settings of sites in the system)
+- Sites (the global objects holding the properties of sites in the system)

 - Web templates

 - Physical files associated with global objects (for example web part source file, form control files, ASPX page template files)

 - Files associated with CSS stylesheets (files managed on the Theme tab when editing stylesheets)